T351 Week 6 - Fall 2014

 - If you aren't turning in paper copies of releases, be sure to tag the on-camera releases onto the end of your video (after it's dipped to black).

-- Turn your critique in via Oncourse, to the Audio/News Ex folder.
-We'll watch a few of these in lab before carrying out the lighting exercise.
+- Turn your critique in via Oncourse, to the Audio/News folder.

 - Next week your Art Video proposals and treatments are due by the start of lab.
 Please upload a copy of your materials to Oncourse/Resources/Art Video folder.